 Many online ads marketers will say not to use Facebook Post boosting because it wastes money.
 Well, I disagree.

-I began running Facebook ads when Facebook first started to offer ads and while I am not an ads expert (nor do I want to be), I have experience in using Facebook ads and boosting in all my online marketing strategies, for both myself and for my clients.
+I began running Facebook ads when Facebook first started to offer ads and while my expertise is not in Facebook ads, I have years of experience using Facebook ads as part of my online marketing strategies, for both myself and for my clients.

 Let’s start, what is the difference between a Facebook Ad and Boosting a post?

 The quick answer, the platform.